mavlink/mavlink-devguide/en/services/gimbal_v2.md

 -- | --
 <span id="GIMBAL_DEVICE_INFORMATION"></span>[GIMBAL_DEVICE_INFORMATION](../messages/common.md#GIMBAL_DEVICE_INFORMATION) | Information about a low level gimbal.
 This message should be requested by the gimbal manager or a ground station using `MAV_CMD_REQUEST_MESSAGE`.
 <span id="GIMBAL_DEVICE_SET_ATTITUDE"></span>[GIMBAL_DEVICE_SET_ATTITUDE](../messages/common.md#GIMBAL_DEVICE_SET_ATTITUDE) | Low level message to control a gimbal device's attitude.
 This message is to be sent from the gimbal manager to the gimbal device component.
 Angles and rates can be set to NaN according to use case.
-<span id="GIMBAL_DEVICE_SET_MANUAL_CONTROL"></span>[GIMBAL_DEVICE_SET_MANUAL_CONTROL](../messages/common.md#GIMBAL_DEVICE_SET_MANUAL_CONTROL) | Low level message to control a gimbal manually, so without units.
-The actual angles or angular rates will be produced by the gimbal manager based on settings and by the gimbal device if available.
-This message is sent by the gimbal manager to the gimbal device.
-Angles and rates can be set to NaN according to use case.
-The message should not be sent at the same time as GIMBAL_DEVICE_SET_ATTITUDE, otherwise the two setpoints would conflict.
 <span id="GIMBAL_DEVICE_ATTITUDE_STATUS"></span>[GIMBAL_DEVICE_ATTITUDE_STATUS](../messages/common.md#GIMBAL_DEVICE_ATTITUDE_STATUS) | Message reporting the status of a gimbal device.
 This message should be broadcasted by a gimbal device component.

 Command | Description